Moncef Slaoui, ex-Operation Warp Speed science chief, fired from board over sexual harassment claim

 Moncef Slaoui, the former scientific director of COVID-19 vaccine development at Operation Warp Speed during the Trump administration, has been fired from a joint venture of GlaxoSmithKline over allegations of sexual harassment, the drugmaker said Wednesday.

+Slaoui expressed "deep regret" in acknowledging his termination.
+"I have the utmost respect for my colleagues and feel terrible that my actions have put a former colleague in an uncomfortable situation," he said in an emailed statement to CBS MoneyWatch.
+"I would like to apologize unreservedly to the employee concerned," said Slaoui, who added he would be taking a leave of absence to focus on his family.

-Appointed as scientific head of Operation Warp Speed last May, Slaoui left that role in January and briefly worked as an adviser to the Biden Administration.
+Appointed as scientific head of Operation Warp Speed by then-President Donald Trump last May, Slaoui left that role in January and briefly worked as an adviser to the Biden Administration.

+He recently told CBS's Face the Nation that he had no regrets about working with the Trump administration, but viewed as a large mistake turning a public health issue into a political one.
+"Many people have probably died or suffered because the whole situation became so political that emotions overtook rationality," Slaoui said.
+"The one thing that counts is we have vaccines and I'm glad I was part of the team to help deliver that."

-Slaoui worked for GSK from 2006 to 20017, overseeing research and development and later coronavirus vaccines.
+Slaoui worked for GSK for nearly 30 years, and from 2006 to 2017 oversaw research and development and later coronavirus vaccines.